ilastik/ilastik.github.io/documentation/counting/counting.md

 * **Deleted**: to delete a box either click on the delete button (a red cross) on the BoxList or press `Del` while selecting the box

-* **Configured**: you can configure the appearance (color, fontsize, fontcolor etc...) of each individual box (or of all boxes at the same time), by clicking on the colored rectangle in the BoxList.
+* **Configured**: you can configure the appearance (color, fontsize, fontcolor etc...) of each individual box (or of all boxes at the same time), by double-clicking on the colored rectangle in the BoxList.
 The interaction dialog for the box properties is shown below.

 You can continue adding boxes and provide new annotations (dots or brushes) for object centers and background until you are satisfied of the counting results as shown by the boxes.